Historical FATF Grey List exits

 - Prior to February 2020’s plenary Pakistan manages to complete all action items

 - the language from FATF carries a positive tone

 - an onsite assessment is planned and scheduled prior to the June 2020 plenary meeting

 - and Pakistan has demonstrated the political commitment at the level that FATF is looking for.

-Right from the point before Pakistan got onto the grey list to the point where Pakistan was either getting off the grey list or sliding lower into the even more maligned black list, print and financial media reporters from Pakistan and the region have gotten it wrong every single time.
+Right from the point before Pakistan got onto the grey list to the point where Pakistan was either getting off the grey list or sliding lower into the even more maligned blacklist, print and financial media reporters from Pakistan and the region have gotten it wrong every single time.
 By playing to the two extremes without doing a basic cross check on facts, FATF processes, a history of exits and two reviews, they have done a great disservice to readers everywhere.
 A neutral, factual discourse rather than one based on opinions, biases and hopes would have been appreciated.
-It would have also made the piece that follow unnecessary.
+It would have also made the piece that follows unnecessary.